FelipereiraSantos/pinn_beams/README.md

 # Disclaimer

 This code is not optimized, and some parts of its structure could be better organized.
-Contributions and improvements are welcome.
+It has been made public to support those beginning their studies on Physics-Informed Neural Networks (PINNs).

 # Paper abstract